top of page

 ABCs.JPG

-To better understand co-ops and their link to healthy, equitable and sustainable communities, CDF and NCBA CLUSA have been working with the Urban Institute to develop a shared framework for assessing impact on cooperative enterprises, their members and the communities they serves.
+To better understand co-ops and their link to fair, healthy, and resilient communities, CDF and NCBA CLUSA have been working with the Urban Institute to develop a shared framework for assessing impact on cooperative enterprises, their members and the communities they serves.
 This partnership is supported by a grant from the Robert Wood Johnson Foundation.

 Measuring impact is a valuable tool for communicating the importance of cooperatives for their members, communities and policymakers.
 In partnership with the Urban Institute, the Cooperative Development Foundation and the National Cooperative Business Association CLUSA International (NCBA CLUSA) have developed a seven-factor framework for evaluating cooperative impact.
 These factors are: Access; Business Sustainability; Community Commitment; Democratic Governance and Empowerment; Equity, Diversity and Inclusion; Financial Security and Advancement; and Growth.